jjrom/resto-deprecated/README.md

 To install RESTo launch the following script

-        # Note : RESTO_INSTALLATION_TARGET should not exist - it will be created by deploy.sh script
+        # Note : RESTO_TARGET should not exist - it will be created by deploy.sh script
-        export RESTO_INSTALLATION_TARGET=/your/installation/directory
+        export RESTO_TARGET=/your/installation/directory
-        $RESTO_HOME/_install/deploy.sh -d $RESTO_INSTALLATION_TARGET
+        $RESTO_HOME/_install/deploy.sh -s $RESTO_HOME -t $RESTO_TARGET

 Install iTag (optional)